Abstracts are due by 11:59 PST, February 4, 2018

 - 20-minute individual oral presentation – 20 presentations are best suited for

 completed work.
-Abstract submission for clinical or research presentations are welcome.
+Abstract submission for clinical or research presentations is welcome.

-Presenters should plan for 15-minute presentations and 5 minutes for Q&A.
+Presenters should plan for 15-minute presentations and 5 minutes for Q and A.

-- 90-minute symposium – 90-minute symposiums consist of oral theme focused abstract
+- 90-minute symposium – 90-minute symposiums consist of 3 to 5 oral theme focused abstract

 presentations facilitated by a moderator and discussant.
 Abstract submission for clinical

 - 90-minute workshops – Workshops should be interactive, include experiential components, and focus on skills or concepts that can be learned in a 90-minute session.
-Workshop abstracts are to include the learning objectives and teaching methods to be used (ie. Vignette, experientialcomponents, role plays…)
+Workshop abstracts are to include the learning objectives and teaching methods to be used (ie. Vignette, experiential components, role plays…).
+Presenter(s) have to have demonstrated expertise in the content they will cover.

 Please note, abstract presentations can be submitted in French for presentation in French.
 Based on submissions received, efforts will be made to create a French language stream.